AiXia520/MLWSE/README.md

 3. Run `python lasso_stacking2.py`, get `Benchmark Datasets MLWSE-L21 results`;

 #### Real-world Application Results
 To explore the potential application of our proposed method,  we apply our approach to a real Cardiovascular and Cerebrovascular Disease (CCD) dataset to demonstrate its potential for practical applications in medical diagnosis, and we take CCD dataset as another benchmarking dataset to run the experiments.
+You can download the CCD dataset from `data/matfile/ccd.mat`.

 1. `cd root/`;
 2. Run `python lasso_stacking_ccd.py`, get `CCD datasets MLWSE-L1 results`;